 Through this fellowship program, recent graduates (the “Fellows”) of the University of Colorado Law School (“Colorado Law”) work full-time for, and under the supervision of, the Denver City Attorney’s Office (the “DCAO”).
 Colorado Law and the DCAO expect this program to provide meaningful work experience to the Fellows and the Fellows to provide valuable work to the DCAO.

-Fellows work for approximately 11 months, beginning in the fall and continuing through the summer (employment is at will, but this is expected to be an 11-month fellowship, with the understanding that the DCAO may continue to employ any of the Fellows beyond the duration of the program).
+Fellows work for one year, beginning in the fall (employment is at will, with the understanding that the DCAO may continue to employ any of the Fellows beyond the duration of the program).

 Currently, there are six Fellows, and each works for one of the following divisions of the DCAO: